 In Ecuador, the volcanoes are located in the Cordillera Occidental and the Cordillera Real, while in Colombia, they are located in the Western and Central Ranges.

 The Pliocene Iza-Paipa volcanic complex in Boyacá, in the Eastern Ranges, is the northernmost manifestation of the Northern Andean Volcanic Zone.
 The volcanic arc has formed due to the subduction of the Nazca Plate underneath western South America.

 Some volcanoes of the Northern Volcanic Zone, such as Galeras and Nevado del Ruiz, lie in densely populated highland areas and are significant sources of hazards.

 It has been estimated that crustal thickness beneath this region varies from around 40 km (25 mi) to perhaps more than 55 km (34 mi).
 Sangay is the southernmost volcano within the Northern Volcanic Zone.

 Central Volcanic Zone

 The Central Volcanic Zone (CVZ) extends from Peru to Chile and forms the western boundary of the Altiplano plateau.
-The volcanic arc has formed due to the subduction of the Nazca Plate under western South America along the Peru–Chile Trench.
+The volcanic arc has developed due to the subduction of the Nazca Plate under western South America along the Peru-Chile Trench.

 To the south, the CVZ is limited by the Pampean (or Norte Chico) flat slab segment, a region devoid of volcanism due to a lower subduction angle caused by the subduction of the Juan Fernández Ridge.

 The CVZ is characterized by a continental crust that reaches a thickness of approximately 70 km (43 mi).
-Within this zone, there are 44 major and 18 minor volcanic centers that are considered to be active.
+Within this zone, 44 major and 18 minor volcanic centers are active.

 This volcanic zone also contains not less than six potentially active large silicic volcanic systems, which include those of the Altiplano-Puna Volcanic Complex: Cerro Panizos, Pastos Grandes, Cerro Guacha and La Pacana.

-Other silicic systems are Los Frailes ignimbrite plateau in Bolivia and the caldera complexes of Incapillo and Cerro Galán in Argentina.
+Other silicic systems are the Los Frailes ignimbrite plateau in Bolivia and the caldera complexes of Incapillo and Cerro Galán in Argentina.

 Southern Volcanic Zone